 | LeoVegas | £2.00 | Fixed per Boku deposit |

 These charges are often higher than debit card or Apple Pay deposits (which are frequently free).
 If you’re fee-sensitive and also want withdrawals, it can be worth comparing with e-wallets or bank-based instant methods.
+For card options, see our guide to Visa deposits and withdrawals at UK casinos.

 Deposit and Withdrawal Limits with Boku